G0ku1729/E-commerce-Platform-Optimization-and-Analysis/README.md

 The project focuses on developing an interactive data visualization dashboard for an e-commerce platform, utilizing Power BI for actionable insights and operational efficiency.

 # Key features
 - The project specifies key metrics for analysis, including total sales, average order value, number of orders, total shipping charges, and product sales by product ID, enabling a data-driven approach to monitor e-commerce performance.
+- It also focuses on monthly churn rate, average customer lifespan (ACL) and customer lifetime value (CLV), providing a comprehensive understanding of e-commerce platform performance.
 - Various visualization techniques such as bar charts, line graphs, maps, and KPI cards are utilized to represent data trends, customer behavior, and sales distribution effectively, aiding in actionable insights.
 - The project emphasizes the application of Power BI to transform raw e-commerce data into an interactive dashboard, simplifying complex data into meaningful visualizations for informed decision-making.